Allocations at TACC

 All users of active projects automatically receive an allocation on the TACC's data archive system (Ranch).
 Currently there is no quota for individual users or projects on the archive system.
 However, during the allocation request process you will be asked to estimate the amount of archive disk space your project will require.

-To use the TACC's Data Applications Facility (Corral), you will need to provide the amount of storage required over the life of your project, not to exceed 15TB.
+To use Corral, TACC's Data Applications Facility, you will need to provide the amount of storage required over the life of your project.
 A quota will be set based on your request but you will be able to request additional space through the allocation process.
 This space will NOT be backed up or purged; you must move or copy data to the data archive system if retention is desired.
+See the Corral User Guide for details on storage limitations, costs and protected data types.

 The duration of a Data Applications Facility allocation will be one year.
 Users can apply for an allocation renewal at the end of the period.
 Failure to apply for a renewal will result in deletion of all data and the space will become available for use by other users.